-Opinion on the Consolidated Financial Statements and Consolidated Financial Highlights
+Opinion on the Consolidated Financial Statements

-We have audited, before the effects of the adjustments to retrospectively apply the reverse stock split described in Note 1, the consolidated balance sheet of Portman Ridge Finance Corporation and subsidiaries (the Company) as of December 31, 2020, the related consolidated statements of operations, changes in net assets, and cash flows for each of the years in the two-year period ended December 31, 2020, and the related notes, including the senior securities information for each of the years in the two year period ended December 31, 2020 in Note 6 (collectively, the consolidated financial statements) and the consolidated financial highlights for each of the years in the two-year period ended December 31, 2020 as listed in the accompanying index.
-The 2020 and 2019 consolidated financial statements and consolidated financial highlights before the effects of the adjustments to retrospectively apply the reverse stock split described in Note 1 present fairly, in all material respects, the financial position of the Company as of December 31, 2020, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2020, and the financial highlights and senior securities information for each of the years in the two-year period ended December 31, 2020 in conformity with U.S. generally accepted accounting principles.
+We have audited, before the effects of the adjustments to retrospectively apply the reverse stock split described in Note 1, the related consolidated statements of operations, changes in net assets, and cash flows for the year ended December 31, 2020, and the related notes, and the consolidated financial highlights for each of the years in the two-year period ended December 31, 2020 as listed in the accompanying index.
+The 2020 consolidated financial statements and the 2020 and 2019 consolidated financial highlights before the effects of the adjustments to retrospectively apply the reverse stock split described in Note 1 are not presented herein.
+In our opinion, the consolidated financial statements and consolidated financial highlights, before the effects of the adjustments to retrospectively apply the reverse stock split described in Note 1, present fairly, in all material respects, the results of its operations, changes in net assets and its cash flows for the year ended December 31, 2020, and the financial highlights for each of the years in the two-year period ended December 31, 2020 in conformity with U.S. generally accepted accounting principles.